BilliamPeng2/CPSC674/README.md

 To edit the amount of rounds simulated in fictitious play to get the game theory optimal strategy, change the rounds number in the gto function in the test.py file

 ## Installation
 The exploitative poker agent has no pre-requirements before running, however the pbots_calc library does.
-Follow the instructions in the pbot_calc respository linked above
+Follow the instructions in the pbot_calc respository linked above or in the ReadMe in the pbots_calc folder